google/skia/site/docs/dev/contrib/bazel.md

 user's current Xcode directory in the toolchain's cache.
 Make sure `xcode-select -p` returns a valid path.

-The toolchain will also create a symlink in `.skiabazel` in your home directory.
-If you change your targeted Xcode after building, you will need to run `bazel clean --expunge` to rebuilt the symlink.

 ## .bazelrc Tips
 You should make a [.bazelrc file](https://bazel.build/docs/bazelrc) in your home directory where you can specify settings that apply only to you.
 These can augment or replace the ones we define